cmmarslender/chia-caching-proxy/README.md

 ## Usage

-The proxy listens on `0.0.0.0:3000` by default.
+The proxy listens on `0.0.0.0:8555` by default (configurable via the `PROXY_LISTEN_PORT` environment variable).
 Simply point your Chia RPC clients to the proxy instead of directly to the full node.

 Example:
 ```bash